-On June 3, 2018, thousands will come together to take action in the 33rd annual AIDS Walk & Run Boston, New England’s largest HIV/AIDS fundraising awareness event.
-This year in particular, we take to the streets to continue raising money for the life-saving work of AIDS Action Committee of Massachusetts, as well as to support AAC and all members of the statewide Getting to Zero Coalition in its pledge to end HIV by 2020.
+On June 7, 2020, thousands will come together to take action in the 35th annual AIDS Walk & Run Boston, New England’s largest HIV/AIDS fundraising awareness event.
+This year in particular, we take to the streets to continue raising money for the life-saving work of AIDS Action, as well as to support the statewide Getting to Zero Coalition in their pledge to end HIV by 2020.

 Join us as we take the streets to end HIV/AIDS in Mass!

-Now, with the introduction of its Getting to Zero Coalition in 2016, AAC and 34 other community-based organizations and health centers, are working to eliminate transmission of HIV statewide once and for all.
+Now, with the introduction of its Getting to Zero Coalition in 2016, AIDS Action and 34 other community-based organizations and health centers are working to eliminate transmission of HIV statewide once and for all.
 Such efforts, however, require significant financial investment.
-In light of potential state and federal budget cuts, AAC and the Getting to Zero coalition needs our help, now more than ever, to continue their good work and to ensure that everyone in our community has the basic right to live happy and healthy lives!
+In light of potential state and federal budget cuts, AIDS Action and the Getting to Zero coalition need our help to continue their vital work and to ensure that everyone in our community has the basic right to live happy and healthy lives!

-Through your support, AIDS Action Committee, along with the larger Getting to Zero Coalition, can continue to deliver critical services to ensure that, as outlined in the Paris Declaration on Fast-Track Cities Initiative, signed by Mayor Marty Walsh in August:
+Through your support, AIDS Action, along with the larger Getting to Zero Coalition, can continue to deliver critical services to ensure that, as outlined in the Paris Declaration on Fast-Track Cities Initiative, signed by Mayor Marty Walsh in August:

 - 90 percent of Boston residents living with HIV are aware of their status;